Neural Prototype Trees for Interpretable Fine-grained Image Recognition: Introduction

-A \modelname approximates the accuracy of non-interpretable classifiers, while being intrinsically interpretable and offering global and local explanations.
+A \modelname approximates the accuracy of non-interpretable classifiers, while being \emph{interpretable-by-design} and offering truthful global and local explanations.
 This way it provides a novel take on interpretable machine learning.
 In contrast to \emph{post-hoc} explanations, which approximate a trained model or its output~\cite{montavon2018methods,laugel2019dangers}, a \modelname is inherently interpretable since it directly incorporates interpretability in the structure of the predictive model~\cite{montavon2018methods}.
-A \modelname therefore faithfully shows the entire behaviour of the classification model, independent of its input, providing a \emph{global} explanation (Fig.~\ref{fig:prototree_example_global_local}).
-The tree can be understood in its entirety by users~\cite{Lipton2018mythos} and every step of the reasoning process can be reproduced~\cite{chakraborty2017interpretability}.
+A \modelname therefore faithfully shows its entire classification behaviour, independent of its input, providing a \emph{global} explanation (Fig.~\ref{fig:prototree_example_global_local}).
+As a consequence, our compact tree enables a human to convey, or even print out, the \emph{whole} model.
 In contrast to \emph{local} explanations, which explain a single prediction and can be unstable and contradicting~\cite{alvarez2018robustness,Kindermans2019}, global explanations enable \emph{simulatability}~\cite{Lipton2018mythos}.
-The hierarchical structure of our \modelname breaks up the decision making process in a sequence of rules.
-Such a hierarchical, logical model aids interpretability~\cite{comprehensible_freitas,rudin2019stop}.
-The tree also shows hierarchical clusters of data which could give extra insights.
-Additionally, our \modelname can produce \emph{local} explanations by showing the routing of a specific input image through the tree, thereby explaining each step in the local reasoning process (Fig.~\ref{fig:prototree_example_global_local}, right).
+Additionally, our \modelname can produce \emph{local} explanations by showing the routing of a specific input image through the tree (Fig.~\ref{fig:prototree_example_global_local}, right).
+Hence, ProtoTree allows retraceable decisions in a human-comprehensible number of steps.
 In case of a misclassification, the responsible node can be easily identified by tracking down the series of decisions, which eases error analysis.

 \textbf{Scientific Contributions} \begin{compactitem} \item An intrinsically interpretable neural prototype tree architecture for fine-grained image recognition. \item Outperforming ProtoPNet~\cite{NIPS2019_protopnet} while having roughly only 10\% of the number of prototypes, included in a built-in hierarchical structure. \item An ensemble of 5 interpretable \modelnames achieves competitive performance on CUB-200-2011~\cite{WahCUB_200_2011} (CUB) and Stanford Cars~\cite{cars_dataset_paper}. \end{compactitem}